 On my last visit here I had a proper lunch – soup and a sandwich.
 There is nothing wild about their lunch menu, but the selection of paninis and salads they offer are rich in flavour and give enough choice for any diner.
 They serve one soup a day which the server tells you about when you sit down.
 On my visit, the soup of the day was Potato & Rosemary which I had never had before.
 The waitress was really helpful and went to the kitchen to get me a taste before I committed to getting it – great customer service!

 Both my panini and soup were really lovely.
 The tomatoes in my panini in particular were gorgeous – so fresh.
-I think my soup/sandwich deal came in at around €9 or so.
-That’s good for Dublin city centre is and as I enjoyed it all I was happy to pay it.
+I think my soup/sandwich deal came in at around €9 or so which for Dublin city centre is good and as I enjoyed it all I was happy to pay it.
 Gone are those West of Ireland days where soup and a sandwich were a kind €6!

 I am glad I don’t work in the city centre as I would have absolutely no money, but if I did, I am sure Dolce Sicily would be a main contender for a hump day lunch.
 I have also popped in for tea and a cake for a little 3pm pick me up and have been impressed!
 They have a really decent cake menu, lots to choose from.
 I had pineapple and coconut custard cake – very zingy and fresh.